Snow & Ice

 - When will our street be plowed?
-The policy and its attached map identify the priority in which streets will be plowed or have ice control implemented.
-Snow clearing will typically commence on top priority routes once 12.5 cm (5 inches approx.) has fallen.
+The policy and map identify the priority in which streets will be plowed or have ice control implemented.
+Snow clearing will typically commence on top priority routes once 12 cm (5 inches approx.) has fallen, but there are exceptions.

 - Will the Town's operators plow my driveway or clear my portion of sidewalk?
-The Town does not perform such work on private property.
+The Town does not typically perform such work on private property.
 Bylaw enforcement situations, where sidewalk snow has not been cleared by the property owner in a timely fashion, may supersede the policy and result in a bill for the property owner.

-- What about laneways?
+- What about laneways/ alleys?
 Laneways used for waste and recycling collection will be cleared; others will only be cleared for snow drifting situations or other extraneous circumstances.

 - Why is there sometimes a windrow in my driveway?
-The plow operator must plow snow to the curb or right-hand side of the road and has limited control over the amount and direction that comes off the blade.
+The plow operator sometimes must plow snow to the curb or right-hand side of the road and has limited control over the amount and direction that comes off the blade.
 The plow blade is at a set position and does not have the ability to swivel around driveways and crown of the road.

 - Can I place the snow from my driveway or parking area onto the traveled portion of the street?
 Residents are encouraged to avoid pushing or blowing snow from their sidewalk or driveway into the street because it is potentially creating a dangerous situation for motorists.
 Significant actions of this nature could result in bylaw enforcement action.

 - Who do I call if I have a problem?
 If you need to talk to someone at Public Works/Operations about snow or ice removal, please call us Toll-Free at 1-877-365-3901 with details.
 If you wish to file a bylaw enforcement complaint related to snow or ice removal, please call 1-403-625-2248.

 Clearing snow and ice from our roads is a partnership between the Town, Alberta Transportation and the community.
 Here's how you can help: